msonderegger/rmld-v1.1/README.md

 # Regression Modeling for Linguistic Data book: v.
-1.0
+1.1

 This repository contains the public version of _Regression Modeling for Linguistic Data_, a book under contract with MIT Press.
 RMLD is an intermediate book on statistical analysis for language scientists.
-This version (1.0) should be very similar to the published book.  **This repository is a clone of the book's [OSF site](https://osf.io/pnumg/)**, which sometimes gets flagged as spam.
+This version (1.1) should be very similar to the published book.  **This repository is a clone of the book's [OSF site](https://osf.io/pnumg/)**, which sometimes gets flagged as spam.

 Please cite the current version (v.
-1.0) if you use this book.
-Comments on content or typos are welcome (morgan.sonderegger@gmail.com).
+1.1) if you use this book.
+Comments are welcome (morgan.sonderegger@gmail.com).
 Please see license info (below).

 **Contents**:

-* rmld_v1.0.pdf : The full book
+* rmld_v1.1.pdf : The full book
 * ch10_appendix.html : Chapter 10 online-only appendix.